gioboa/jira-plugin/README.md

 ## Want to contribute?

-If you want to file a bug, contribute some code, or improve documentation, read up on [contributing guidelines](CONTRIBUTING.md), and check out [open issues](/issues).
+If you want to file a bug, contribute some code or improve documentation, read up on [contributing guidelines](CONTRIBUTING.md), and check out [open issues](https://github.com/gioboa/jira-plugin/issues).

 ## Versioning